zacnider/entrofhe/docs/examples/encryption/README.md

 ## Examples

-- [EncryptMultiple](./EncryptMultiple.md) - Encrypt and store multiple values using EntropyOracle
+- [EncryptMultiple](./EncryptMultiple.md) - Learn how to encrypt multiple values using FHE.fromExternal
-- [EntropyEncryption](./EntropyEncryption.md) - Encrypt and store values using EntropyOracle
+- [EntropyEncryption](./EntropyEncryption.md) - Learn how to encrypt a single value using FHE.fromExternal

 ## Overview